-In modern times, despite Clausewitz's assertion that the laws of war are "almost imperceptible and hardly worth mentioning," they remain the best answer to the opposing tensions of the necessities of war and the requirements of civilization.
-"It is the function of the rules of warfare to impose some limits, however ineffective, to a complete reversion to anarchy by the establishment of minimum standards on the conduct of war."
-The temporary advantages of breaching LOAC are far outweighed by the ultimate disadvantages.
+In modern times, despite Clausewitz's assertion that the laws of war are "almost imperceptible and hardly worth mentioning,"36 they remain the best answer to the opposing tensions of the necessities of war and the requirements of civilization.
+"It is the function of the rules of warfare to impose some limits, however ineffective, to a complete reversion to anarchy by the establishment of minimum standards on the conduct of war."37 The temporary advantages of breaching LOAC are far outweighed by the ultimate disadvantages.
+A basic reason to comply with LOAC is reciprocity.